MingyuYang-Yale/BENG469/SP25/Lab0-Basic of HPC and OOD/README.md

 ### Rename a File
-draft.txt isn’t a particularly informative name, so let’s change the file’s name using mv, which is short for “move”:
+We can change the file’s name using `mv`, which is short for “move”:

 ```
-mv draft.txt students-list.txt
+mv students.txt students-sp25.txt
 ```

 The first parameter tells mv what we’re “moving”, while the second is where it’s to go.
 In this case, we’re moving draft.txt to student-list.txt, which has the same effect as renaming the file.